-It makes use of technology and community in order to help writers find an audience for their stories, and for readers to find new up-and-coming writers to check out and follow.
+It makes use of technology and community in order to help writers find an audience for their serialized novel, short stories, etc., and for readers to find new up-and-coming writers to check out and follow.

 The company is based out of Toronto, and has a very hip ethos and aesthetic.
 They make it clear that the platform is primarily intended for Millennials and members of Generation Z. As such, you can expect a pretty groovy, inclusive type of vibe from Wattpad.

 However, the way a company describes itself is one thing.
 What it actually does is another.

 So what is the actual bread and butter of Wattpad?